ministryofjustice/security-guidance/docs/glossary.md

 -   **Authorised User**

-    Any user of services covered as authorised by the MoJ.
+    Any user of services covered as authorised by the .

 <a name="blue-team"></a>

 -   **Blue Team**

     The internal security defence team in an organisation.
-Within the MoJ, this work is performed by the [Security Team](#operational-security-team-ost).
+Within the , this work is performed by the [Security Team](#operational-security-team-ost).

 <a name="brute-force-attack"></a>